reactific/RxMongo/README.md

 # RxMongo
-A reactive, non-blocking, asynchronous driver for MongoDB 3.0 using ReactiveStreams.
+A reactive, non-blocking, asynchronous driver for MongoDB 3.0 using ReactiveStreams as implemented by akka-streams.

 # Status [![Build Status](https://travis-ci.org/reactific/RxMongo.svg?branch=master)](https://travis-ci.org/reactific/RxMongo)
-RxMongo is just getting started.
-Developers and testers are needed.
-If you want to help, please contact Reid.
+RxMongo is nearing completion of a working pre-release.
+Current work centers on making the BSON interface perform well, simplifying the construction of Codecs, adding a Codec code generator via macros, and adding higher level interfaces for collections of homogenous and heterogenous documents.
+The current implementation uses Akka IO not akka-streams.
+Conversion to akka-streams will occur once the first akka-streams release candidate is available (April?)

 # Quick Start

 ### Stable: Scala 2.11, SBT 0.13.7, Mongo 3.0

 - Not available yet.
+This is expected in May 2015 unless release of akka-streams is delayed late into April.

 ### Development: Scala 2.11, SBT 0.13.7, Mongo 3.0

-Will be available in February 2015 with something like this:
+A pre-release version, 0.1-SNAPSHOT, is available on Sonatype Snapshots repository.
+Use the following SBT incantations to include it in your project.
+Please note that while this version works to some degree it is far from being complete or stable.
+It is suggested that you wait for 0.1 to be completed before basing any work on it.
+By then the basics of the API should be stabilized.

 ```scala
 resolvers += "Sonatype Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"
 libraryDependencies := "com.reactific" %% "rxmongo-client" % "0.1.0-SNAPSHOT"
 ```

+Other packages you can access are `rxmongo-driver` (lower level driver interface), `rxmongo-examples` (sample programs using RxMongo), and `rxmongo-bson` (Binary JSON interface for RxMongo).

 # Introduction
 RxMongo is similar in purpose to [ReactiveMongo](https://github.com/ReactiveMongo/ReactiveMongo), but not in